 Fran Miller, Ph.D. ©

 One of the most fundamental aspects of working on our psychological well being is taking time to work on self esteem.
 Heinz Kohut, a self psychology theorist, described the importance of developing a clear and strong sense of self.
 It’s important to think about what it means to have a clear sense of self and a strong sense of self.
 To have a clear sense of self means to know: Who am I?
 What is important to me?
 What do I value?
 What are my skills?
 My weaknesses?
 How do I want to develop myself?
 What are my goals?
 To have a strong sense of self means to feel good about that clarity of who you are.
 To feel that you have made progress.
 That you know your strengths.
-That you know where you’re going.
+That you know where you are going – that you are clear about your hopes and dreams and goals.

-Many people find that they are aware of their own need for reinforcement and validation, and look for it or try to obtain it from interactions throughout each day.
+You may or may not be aware of your own need for reinforcement and validation, and whether you look for it or try to obtain it from interactions throughout each day.
 However, if you had grown up with specific and explicit validation, you would feel secure in your self.
-I tell my clients its like being a camel.
+I tell my clients it’s like being a camel.
 Camels can go for long distances without water, and they are fine until they get to the next oasis or watering hole.
 We need to be able to go for some time between reinforcements and still feel strong and secure within ourselves.
-If we have a strong foundation of self, then validations will not be something needed and longed for, but something special to contribute to our knowledge about ourselves and our self esteem.
+If we have a strong foundation of self, then validation will not be something needed on a daily basis or longed for, but something special to contribute to our knowledge about ourselves and our overall identity.

 How do we develop self esteem?
-There are actually many books on self esteem, but the one I recommend in therapy is “Self Esteem” by McKay and Fanning.
-They also have a self esteem workbook that is very helpful.
+There are actually many books on self esteem, but the one I recommend in therapy is “Self Esteem” by Fanning and McKay.
+They also have a self esteem workbook.
+Another workbook I frequently recommend is Self Esteem by Shiraldi.
 I like to combine reading and work in therapy which helps the client to think about the various aspects of self esteem along with a place to work on them.
-It’s often important to spend time reviewing your history, relationships with your parents and siblings, and experiences in grade school, high school, and college that have shaped your perception of yourself.
+It’s often important to spend time in therapy reviewing your history, relationships with your parents and siblings, and experiences in grade school, high school, and college that have shaped your perception of yourself.
 Past relationships also have a very large effect on self esteem.
 It’s also important to look at unique life events, losses, or traumas.
 In addition, our personality characteristics and character traits effect self esteem.
+Working on self esteem is a complex matter—perhaps the whole matter of psychotherapy.

-One exercise that we often work on in therapy is to list “Eight Categories of Negative Characteristics” and “Eight Categories of Positive Characteristics”.
-This is something that I encourage clients to work on over a long period of time.
-The list of negative characteristics helps us to see the things that we have improved on, or that we want to work on in the future.
-Working on the positive characteristics helps us to be aware of how many positive qualities we have, and to see which ones we want to especially focus on or develop further.
+One exercise that we often work on in therapy is to list “Eight Categories of Positive Characteristics” and “Eight Categories of Negative Characteristics”.
+This is something that I have developed, and I encourage clients to work on this over a long period of time.
+Working on the positive characteristics helps us to be aware of how many positive qualities we have, and to see which ones we want to focus on or develop further.
+The list of negative characteristics helps us perhaps evaluate the progress that has been made and to see the things that we want to work on in the future.
 The exercise gets us in touch with all of the characteristics that make up our selves, and helps us to see the balance and wholeness of who we are.
+Yes, it may be discouraging to see negative qualities, but actually I find when working on this in therapy, the factor that is the most surprising and impactful is to see the list of positive qualities and accomplishments.

 One technique that is emphasized currently in psychological work on self esteem is cognitive restructuring.
 A pattern that is pervasive with low self esteem is negative and self critical thinking.
 With cognitive restructuring, we can work on challenging your automatic negative thoughts and reframing or translating them into realistic and positive ones.
 This is an effort that you can work on over a long period of time, but after such an effort, it can really be the case that you no longer have automatic negative thoughts, but rather that your thinking is accurate and realistic.
 As you really get to know yourself, your thoughts will reflect the person that you really are.